kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 This section is a totally different approach to learning and understanding about (chemical engineering) systems than what you have seen in other courses.
 Firstly, we use an empirical (non-theoretical) model to describe the system.
 Secondly, we learn how to intentionally manipulate/perturb the system to learn more about it.

-We will use the tools of :ref:`least squares modelling <SECTION-least-squares-modelling>`, :ref:`visualization <SECTION-data-visualization>` and :ref:`univariate statistics <SECTION-univariate-review>` that we learned about earlier in the course.
+We will use the tools of :ref:`least squares modelling <SECTION-least-squares-modelling>`, :ref:`visualization <SECTION-data-visualization>` and :ref:`univariate statistics <SECTION-univariate-review>` that we learned about earlier.
 We use these tools to analyze and interpret the data from our experiments.

-In the final section of the course on latent variables we will take a look at learning more about our systems when the condition of independence between variables, required for designed experiments, is not met.
+In the next section, on latent variables, we will take a look at learning more about our systems when the condition of independence between variables, required for designed experiments, is not met.
 But for now we can use least squares and simpler tools, as designed experiments are intentionally orthogonal (independent).

 Usage examples
 ==============